Configuration guide for Video SEO

 This section contains the basic settings and allows you to quickly access your video sitemap.

 This section allows you to enable to Facebook video features as well as making videos responsive where the videos will automatically resize to fit your content width.
-If you have Vzaar or Wistia, you can set the domain name to use for videos.
+Since Yoast 15.8, you can also select the option that makes your YouTube embeds load only when the visitor clicks play, instead of loading automatically.
+Loading YouTube embeds in this way can have a positive influence on your page’s loading speed.
+Finally, in these settings, you can set a content width and add the Wistia domain name to use for videos.

 The Video Sitemap